Mayor Albert's Rebellion: Rebellion

-In 1311 wójt Albert (?-1317), mayor of Kraków (1290-1312), launched a rebelliong against the rule of Prince Władysław, with the goal of turning the city – then the capital of the Polish Seniorate Province – over to the Bohemian House of Luxembourg.
+In 1311 wójt Albert (?-1317), mayor of Kraków (1290-1312), launched a rebellion against the rule of Prince Władysław, with the goal of turning the city – then the capital of the Polish Seniorate Province – over to the Bohemian House of Luxembourg.
+The rebellion was pro-German and anti-Polish, both politically and culturally.

 Albert, himself of German or Czech origin, had the support of some of the city's German burghers.
 He also had the support of Bishop Jan Muskata, himself of German-Silesian origin, and the Silesian duke Bolko I of Opole, as well as of many Kraków citizens.
 After Władysław laid siege to the city, the revolt ended in failure.
 Similar rebellions took place in several other cities, particularly Sandomierz and Wieliczka; these were also crushed by Władysław.

 Aftermath

 Albert fled to Bohemia and his house was demolished, while the Polish Primate Archbishop Jakub Świnka of Gniezno charged Bishop Muskata with being "an enemy of the Polish people".
-In the aftermath of the rebellion the city of Kraków lost many of its privileges due to the support some of its burghers gave to the uprising.
-From Prince Władysław's point of view the revolt had been motivated by anti-Polish sentiment and the German citizens proved their disloyalty.
+In the aftermath of the rebellion, the city of Kraków lost many of its privileges due to the support some of its burghers gave to the uprising.
+From Prince Władysław's point of view, the revolt had been motivated by sentiment against Poland and the German subject and citizens proved their disloyalty.